GoGagoo/GoGagoo/README.md

 * 🌍  I'm based in Ekaterinburg (mostly) or Ereven
 * ✉️  You can contact me at [gagika57@gmail.com](mailto:gagika57@gmail.com)
 * 🧠  I'm learning React.js, TypeScript, Node.js
-* 🤝  I'm open to collaborating on I don not mind creating with developers like me!
+* 🤝  I'm open to collaborating.
+I don't not mind creating with developers like me!
 * ⚡  I am an open person for interesting topics.
 You won't get bored with me :)

 <a href="https://www.github.com/GoGagoo" target="_blank" rel="noreferrer"><img